a moth image

 We acknowledge the Traditional Custodians of the ACT, the Ngunnawal people and recognise any other people or families with connection to the lands of the ACT and region.

 Electrician, business owner and stand-up comedian, Caitlin Maggs grew up in Canberra, before exploring other parts of Australia.
-She and her husband chose to move around when their daughter, Sadie, was little.

 “I didn’t want to be one of those people who stays exactly where they are.
 I just needed to travel around to know that this is where I wanted to be,” Caitlin says.